kashirin-dm/my-practice/README.md

 ### div-platformer-game
 This is really small platformer game on jQuery and simple DIVs.
 No Canvas, No best-practices.
 Stupid and fun.

+### to-do-list
+Simple TO-DO List on pure JS and LocalStorage.